-CUST Teardown Lifting the lid on Nottingham's only specialist science and engineering sixth form.
-Electrical Engineering Software for virtual circuit simulation and test: Printed Circuit Board production and assembly facilities; Industry-standard test equipment; LJ create training resources for electronic circuit design.
+"I'm really looking forward to going to Cambridge and taking my passion for science to the next level.
+I want to specialise in Physics and learn more about how the world around us works."
+Zongyuan Wang (Science student) Destination: University of Cambridge 2019 results 54% of entries were A-A grade 89% of entries were A-C grade 99% pass rate Value-added 0.32 2018 results 54% of entries were A-A grade 86% of entries were A-C grade 100% pass rate Value-added 0.42 COST Teardown Lifting the lid on Nottingham's 'outstanding' STEM sixth form NUAST Sixth Form Ofsted Outstanding June 2017 Electrical Engineering Software for virtual circuit simulation and test; Printed Circuit Board production and assembly facilities; Industry-standard test equipment; LJ create training resources for electronic circuit design.
 Mechanical Engineering Computer Numeric Control (CNC) suite of machines, including lathes, milling machines, routers and 3D printers.
 Manual engineering production facilities including: Bench fitting, heat treatment, welding and brazing facilities and extensive manual production facilities including 13 lathes and 3 milling machines.
-Sponsored by The University of Nottingham and supported by industry and business With the sponsorship and support of The University of Nottingham and our industry and business partners, NUAST offers its students unique experiences and career opportunities.
-Siemens, Rolls-Royce, Toshiba, SMS, Experian, Greene Tweed and many other partners are working with NUAST to offer a unique range of opportunities for our students.
+Collaboration with the University of Nottingham and supported by industry and business With the support of the University of Nottingham and our industry and business partners, NUAST offers its students unique experiences and career opportunities.
+Siemens, Rolls-Royce, Toshiba, SMS, Experian, Natgraph and many other partners are working with NUAST to offer a unique range of opportunities for our students.
 This means that NUAST students leave with the skills and experiences that give them a competitive edge when applying to university or apprenticeships.
 Amazing enrichment opportunities Whether it's F1 in Schools, VEX Robotics, Greenpower Challenge or 4x4 in Schools, NUAST offers amazing enrichment opportunities for all its students.
 With access to some of the most exciting Engineering, Science and Computing challenges out there, NUAST students are developing the skills they need to be creative and flexible employees of the future.
 Specialist facilities, specialist teachers, specialist curriculum Because NUAST is a specialist Technology Academy, it can focus on what matters most to our students; the very best facilities in Nottingham, fully qualified teachers delivering their specialist subjects, a curriculum designed around delivering the best Science, Engineering and Computing teaching.
 ICT Facilities Over 150 powerful desktop PCs running industry-standard software including the Adobe Creative Suite and Autodesk Fusion 360; Programming facilities including 'Raspberry Pi' single board computers and robotics; Full teaching suite of Lego Mindstorms and VEX programmable robotics construction kits; Programming environment for 'Python' high level general purpose programming language.
-Engineering Process Control Factory simulation equipment to develop PLC control programs using industry standard Siemens controllers; Hydraulic and Pneumatic training systems for development of air and fluid powered control systems; Transducer and instrumentation control training systems.
+Engineering Process Control Factory simulation equipment to develop PLC control programs using industry standard Siemens controllers: Hydraulic and Pneumatic training systems for development of air and fluid powered control systems; Transducer and instrumentation control training systems.
 Science Facilities Ten state-of-the-art laboratories of a genuine industrial research standard, with dedicated spaces for Chemistry, Physics, Engineering and Biology.
 Specialist equipment for each subject at Key Stage 4 level, including: Dissection apparatus and airflow hoods for biology; Distillation and micro-titration equipment for chemistry, along with quick-fit glassware; Van der Graaf generator and diode array equipment for physics instruction.
-More A Level teaching and support per week in each subject Joining NUAST means you will be studying in an academy that puts learning first.
-All A Level and Cambridge National students can access around six sessions of supported teaching and study periods per subject, per week.
-In addition, NUAST provides staffed enrichment sessions and EPQ mentoring
+More A-Level teaching and support per week in each subject Joining NUAST means you will be studying in an academy that puts learning first.
+All A-Level and Cambridge National students can access around six sessions of supported teaching and study periods per subject, per week.
+In addition, NUAST provides staffed enrichment sessions and EPQ mentoring periods.